-Since 1933, Portugal was under the authoritarian regime of António de Oliveira Salazar: the Estado Novo.
+From 1933 onwards, Portugal was under the authoritarian regime of António de Oliveira Salazar: the Estado Novo.
 In September 1939, the country proclaimed its neutrality.
 In the first months of the war, Portugal had a liberal visa policy which became more restrictive from the end of 1940 to the spring of 1941.
 In August 1943, Portugal and Great Britain signed an agreement which allowed the British army to use Portuguese bases in the Azores.
-During the war, the country kept on exporting goods to both sides.
+During the war, the country continued to export goods to both sides.

 The National Archive of the Tower of the Tomb (Arquivo Nacional da Torre do Tombo), the Portuguese national archive, is located in Lisbon and was established in 1378.

 EHRI has established that the National Archive of the Tower of the Tomb is likely to hold sources relevant to Holocaust research on Portugal.
 Furthermore, the Diplomatic Historical Archives of the Ministry of Foreign Affairs which conserve the Ministry’s records as well as private diplomatic archives are certain to possess collections of similar importance.
 Other relevant archival institutions are the Historical Archives of the Red Cross in Portugal, the archives of the Jewish Community of Lisbon, and the Jewish Community of the City of Porto.
 Outside of Portugal, EHRI has detected a considerable number of Holocaust-relevant collections related to Portugal at the United States Holocaust Memorial Museum, Yad Vashem, NIOD and the German Bundesarchiv in Berlin-Lichterfelde.